 5 Digital Trends I'm Following Right Now

 Whether we like it or not, we have officially (like years ago) become a digitally co-dependent society.
 Nowadays, it is rare to go a day without technology influencing your everyday life --- from wearable technology to contactless payment options --- technology has infiltrated our lives.
-In my downtime, I’ve been reading up on four digital trends that bring promise as well perplexity to the way we will connect, work, and live in the future.
+In my downtime, I’ve been reading up on five digital trends that bring promise as well complexity to the way we will connect, work, and live in the future.

 1. Artificial Intelligence (AI): The Beauty & The Biases